 - Know your priorities.
 Your priorities are your reasons for saying “no”.
 My reasons for saying “no” are 1.) my family, 2.) my prior commitments, 3.) my sanity, and 4.) my finances.
 When something is asked of me, I consider how saying “yes” will affect these four things.
 If the effect is minimal, I say “yes”.
 If it negatively interferes with my priorities, I politely decline.

 - Don’t be wishy-washy.
 The Bible says, to “let your ‘yes’ be ‘yes’, and ‘no’, ‘no’.”
 Only commit to something if it is worthwhile, aligns with your values, and coincides with your priorities.
 When you say “yes” be sure to give the task your full attention.
 Likewise, when you say “no”, you do not need to give a dissertation on your reasons.
-A simple, “Sorry, I can’t.” will suffice.
+A simple, “Sorry, I can’t.” will suffice

 “No”, the one little word that saved my sanity and my bank account.

-I seriously do not know where I (or my bank account) would be right now if I hadn’t learned to say “no”.
-Most likely, I would be pulled in multiple directions, haphazardly trying to please everyone, while only managing to disappoint myself and my loved ones.
+I seriously do not know where I (or my bank account) would be right now if I hadn’t learned how to say no. Most likely, I would be pulled in multiple directions, haphazardly trying to please everyone, while only managing to disappoint myself and my loved ones.
 The balance of my bank account would certainly be suffering from all of the sales I would have given in to.
 I would probably find myself avoiding certain people for fear they might ask me to do something that I couldn’t say no to.

-Thankfully, I did learn to say “no” and by doing so, my “yesses” mean so much more!
+Thankfully, I did learn how to say no and by doing so, my “yesses” mean so much more!
 Now, I am free to say “yes” to the things that are important to me such as teaching Children’s Church, helping a friend declutter, and spending quality time with my husband and kids.